Dental Claims (837D) JSON

 Array item

 A unique identifier for the service line, matching the value provided for the claimInformation.serviceLines.providerControlNumber property in the claim submission.
-If you didn't provide a value for providerControlNumber, this property contains a randomly generated a UUID for the service line.
+If you didn't provide a value for providerControlNumber, this property contains a randomly generated a ULID for the service line.

 Stedi's ID for the entity that submitted the claim.